Airstack-xyz/docs/guides/erc20/erc20-balances.md

 ## Get ERC20 Tokens Owned By User(s)

-You can fetch all ERC20 tokens owned by any user(s) across multiple chains, e.g. Ethereum, Base, Zora, and other [Airstack supported chains](../overview.md#supported-chains):
+You can fetch all ERC20 tokens owned by any user(s) across multiple chains, e.g. Ethereum, Base, Zora, and other [Airstack-supported chains](../overview.md#supported-chains):

 ### Try Demo